Laser Eye Surgery

 Your surgeon will issue you with postoperative instructions to reduce the risk of infection and ensure a smooth healing process.
 Some of these instructions are:

 - Avoid getting your eyes wet for 24 hours

 - Avoid eye makeup and swimming for at least 10 days post surgery

 - Avoid colouring for at least 10 days

 - Wear sunglasses to protect your eyes from UV rays

 For LASIK surgery, recovery time is usually 24-28 hours and most patients are able to return to work the next day.
 However recovery for other types of procedures may take up to 3 months.
 Its essential to discuss your recovery with your surgeon pre and post surgery.

 Surgery Savings Calculator

-Are you interested in getting laser eye surgery but unsure of whether you could afford it or not?
+Are you interested in getting surgery but unsure of whether you could afford it or not?
 Why not check out our brand new laser eye surgery savings calculator where, after entering a few details, you can find exactly how much you could save.